 Final Thoughts

-The two main ways to make cold coffee are to add instant coffee to cold water then stir for much longer than usual until all the coffee is dissolved, or steep coffee beans in cold water for 12 hours or more.
+The two main ways to make cold coffee are to add instant coffee to cold water then stir for much longer than usual until all the coffee is dissolved, or steep quality cold brew beans in cold water for 12 hours or more.
+If you enjoy using a French press for your daily brew, you might also want to explore the best coffee for French press — many of those beans work brilliantly in cold brew too.

 Whichever way you make your cold coffee, add some cool milk, ice cubes, and perhaps some extra flavoring, and you’ll have a deliciously refreshing drink that is perfect for a hot day.